 A detailed list of possible witnesses could prove a valuable source for both your defense and your character.
 The sooner you provide this list of witnesses to your attorney, the better which will allow them to immediately begin working on the case.
 Something to also consider when providing a witness list is, witnesses are at times the typical sense that one thinks of when they hear the word, which is someone with first-hand knowledge of the events that transpired; however, some witnesses are those that have witnessed the character or events of the other party involved.
 Other witnesses that you must consider providing to your attorney are character witnesses.
 Those that have witnessed you in your day-to-day life, witnessed you during an important event in your life, or someone that you have worked with or for.
 Under military law, good military character can actually serve as a defense to alleged misconduct.

 Last but not least, you should provide your attorney your perspective on the matter.
 Generally, most communication between two people is interpreted incorrectly because of how the other person interprets what was said or done and reacts to this issue.
-An attorney must know what else is there to the story.
+A military attorney must know what else is there to the story.
 Provide the entire story to them even if you believe that it is the most minor detail.
 That small detail could assist your case and be the key to your innocence.

 In order to be provided the best defense, you must be proactive in your defense.
 Be in constant communication with your attorney or paralegal, provide evidence-documents/photos, witnesses lists, and narrative of events.
 Do you part.
 Don't be a lush.
 Assist in wining YOUR case.